Sheen Kaaf Nizam

 Sheen Kaaf Nizam, born in the year 1945 or 1946 in Jodhpur, India, is an Urdu poet and literary scholar.
 His birth name is Shiv Kishan Bissa.
 Sheen Kaaf Nizam is his pen name.
 He has edited many volumes of poets in Devanagari including Deewan-e-Ghalib and Deewan-e-Mir.

+In January 2025, he was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.

 Literary career

 Nizam has published a number of poetry collections.
 Listed down are his books.